Do you have kittens available?

 In the past, we have used a large (2 feet x 3 feet x 8 inch) plastic mixing tub commonly found in the drywall mud isle of the big box stores like Lowe’s or Home Depot.
 This is an inexpensive alternative to the stainless steel box.

-For self cleaning litter boxes, we use CatGenie, the world’s only self-flushing, self-washing litter box.
-CatGenie acts like a litter box, cleans like an appliance, and flushes like a toilet.
-We have been using CatGenie since 2019 and it has been a complete game changer for us!
+CatGenie A.I., the world’s only self-flushing, self-washing litter box, acts like a litter box, cleans like an appliance, and flushes like a toilet using the company’s proprietary biodegradable, septic safe litter.
+We have been using CatGenie since 2019 and highly recommend it for those who have access to water hook up and drainage options where they plan to place their litter box (ex: laundry room, bathroom).

 What type of products do you use for grooming?